 The programme may change, so do not take this as an exact daily regimen, however you will have plenty of training every day.
 On average our students train for five hours a day.
 This is highly physical activity, and you will need a good level of fitness.
 Attendance is expected, so please respect the requirements of attending this programme.

 You stay in accommodation in the temple grounds.
 Accommodation is simple, but comfortable.The rooms are twin share.

 All meals are provided for the duration of your programme, including weekends.
-It will consist of breakfast, lunch and dinner, all cooked by a western chef.
+It will consist of breakfast, lunch, and dinner, all cooked by a western chef.
 Meals are made in local styles and with local produce; however, some Western dishes are served occasionally.
-You will find lots of fresh ingredients including rice, vegetables and chicken.
+You will find lots of fresh ingredients including rice, vegetables, and chicken.
 Please note that the food served is basic and will probably be very different to the Western style ‘Chinese’ food that you will be used to.
 However, the food will be nutritious and provide a good diet to support the level of training you will be doing.
 Various different diets can be catered for with prior notice.

 Trip Frequently Asked Questions

-The best international airport to arrive into is Kunming as from Kunming the flight to Dali and Baoshan is only 40 minutes.
 Please note that flights from Kunming are limited so you may also want to look into flying into Guangzhou, Shanghai, or Beijing which have more regular flights but it does take longer and may require more changes.